The All-Around Jewish Cookbook

 In her Jewish cookbook Bubbe and Me in the Kitchen: A Kosher Cookbook of Beloved Recipes and Modern Twists, Miri Rotkovitz features kosher recipes from her grandmother—or “bubbe”—as well as her own recipes and a selection of dishes from contributors.
 You’ll find instructions for charoset, matzo ball soup and kasha varnishkes, as well as watermelon gazpacho and Persian chicken stew.

-Other Jewish comfort food cookbooks we love:
+More Jewish comfort food cookbooks:

 - The 100 Most Jewish Foods by Alana Newhouse